Conversation Interface

 • Smaller values (0.1–0.3):

-• Output is more conservative and controllable
+• More conservative and controllable outputs

 • Medium values (0.4–0.6):

-• Balances vocabulary diversity and accuracy
+• Balance vocabulary diversity and accuracy

 • Suitable for general conversations and writing tasks